Dagonite/python-projects/README.md

 [Graphical Traced Walk](https://github.com/Dagonite/python-projects/tree/main/Graphical%20Traced%20Walk)
 ---
 Program that draws a two-dimensional grid with a person at the centre.
 Every quarter of a second, the person takes a random step up, down, left, or right.
 Every square of the grid displays how many times the person has visited it.
 The walk ends once the person leaves the grid.
-This is an adaption of my tracedwalk2d.py from Pract09 of the Worksheets found within my `python-code-snippets` repo.
+This is an adaption of my tracedwalk2d.py from Pract09 of the Worksheets found within my `python-exercises` repo.

 [Patchwork Sampler](https://github.com/Dagonite/python-projects/tree/main/Patchwork%20Sampler)
 ---